26 Reasons I'm Grateful to be an Entrepreneur

 16. No makeup days - I love makeup, but I like not wearing makeup too.
 If I'm not meeting anyone professionally and not doing a video or client meeting, then I'm barefaced and don't care.

 17. Naps - NAPS.
 Yes, that means I'll have to make it up later, but I CAN.
+A 15-minute nap with binaural beats is one of my favorite tools to unplug and reset when I’ve hit that afternoon slump.

 18. Loud music - I'm a total metal head and I like my music louder than any sort of reasonable volume - and headphones bug me after awhile.
+Now that everyone is home, I usually listen in my car while I’m out doing those midday errands.

 19. In-office yoga - I can stop what I'm doing for 10-20 minutes of good stretching without looking like a loon.
 And I'm usually already wearing yoga pants, so...